 A Quiet Zone is a stretch of track where trains do not routinely sound their horns at grade crossings.
 It is not necessarily quiet.
 At each crossing the lights and bells are still activated.
-However the train horn will not be required to sound.
+Upon approach to a crossing the train horn will not be required to sound.

 The train operator may sound the horn at their discretion if they observe individuals, animals or hazards near the tracks and are concerned about safety.
 If construction work is occurring near the tracks they may also sound the horn.
 Additionally, when the train leaves the station they are required to sound the horn.

-So, even though a 24-hour quiet zone may be established, we will still periodically hear the train horn in Santa Rosa.
+So, even though a 24-hour quiet zone may be established, we will continue hear the train horn in Santa Rosa, only with less frequency.

-Santa Rosa's Quiet Zone will include all the crossings from San Miguel Road to Bellevue Avenue within the City Limits.
+City of Santa Rosa Quiet Zones will include all of the grade crossings from San Miguel Road to Bellevue Avenue within the City limits.